 Everyone agrees the government should be able to take property from real criminals, including at the border.
 But when the government takes property, the government should have to prove the owner did something wrong.
 This lawsuit seeks to ensure that every property owner targeted by CBP gets a day in court.

 Government Cannot Forfeit A Truck Over Five Bullets

-At this point, however, the government has not actually filed a forfeiture case.
-Unless and until the government takes that step, there is no reason for Gerardo to raise any of these arguments.
-After all, Gerardo cannot defend against a case the government has not brought.
-So, for now, the legal focus of the case remains the government’s delay.
+However, the government never actually filed a forfeiture case, so there was no opportunity for Gerardo to raise any of these arguments.
+After all, Gerardo could not defend against a case the government had not brought.

 The Court And The Parties

 The lawsuit was filed in the United States District Court for the Western District of Texas, which is the federal court for the district where the property was seized.

 Gerardo is the plaintiff, and the defendants are Customs and Border Protection (the agency responsible for the seizure), Commissioner Kevin McAleenan (the official who oversees the agency), Juan Espinoza (the local CBP official responsible for processing this particular forfeiture case), several unidentified John Does (local CBP officials responsible for maintaining custody over seized property), and the United States of America (the federal government).